-As a school we offer a range of extra-curricular activities ranging from sport, art, music, innovation, etc. Primary ECAs take place during school hours.
-We also offer opt-in after school ECAs.
+As a school, we offer a range of extra-curricular activities ranging from sports, art, music, innovation, etc. Primary ECAs take place during school hours.
+We also offer opt-in after-school ECAs for Year 4 to 10 students.
 We believe that these activities enhance a child's learning and makes them a well-rounded individual.